-- Mayer (), Emma Frost (), Strengths and limitations of this study This is the first study of precision public health definitions, terminology, uses of the term and concepts in current literature, as few studies have attempted to collate and examine existing precision public health literature in a systematic way.
-Because the primary purpose of scoping reviews is to gather information from a wide variety of sources, this study will not evaluate quality of evidence.
-The inductive approach of the search strategy may potentially result in key phrases or search terms being missed in the search; however, the search strategy may potentially result in key phrases or search terms being missed in the search process to monitor progress of the search and to minimise bias.
-These measures are designed to increase replicability of results however, the analysis relies on human judgement and interpretation so will, to some extent, reflect the knowledge and experience of the researchers.
-This study hinges on the use of the term precision public health.
-It is unlikely but possible that that they are not being cited by the authors were writing about something similar to precision public health without using that term, and that they are not being cited by the authors were vill find using our search strategy.
-This is unavoid able; the searching and analysis strategies we have devised are, in our view, the best way of scoping the relevant literature.
+Strengths and limitations of this study

+- ► This is the first study of precision public health definitions, terminology, uses of the term and concepts in current literature, as few studies have attempted to collate and examine existing precision public health literature in a systematic way. - Because the primary purpose of scoping reviews is to gather information from a wide variety of sources, this study will not evaluate quality of evidence. - The inductive approach of the search strategy may potentially result in key phrases or search terms being missed in the search; however, the search strategy we described is the most robust to answer our research questions. - Authors will use inter-rater reliability during both phases of the search strategy, and apply reflexivity throughout the research process to monitor progress of the search and to minimise bias.
+These measures are designed to increase replicability of results.
+However, the analysis relies on human judgement and interpretation so will, to some extent, reflect the knowledge and experience of the researchers. - This study hinges on the use of the term precision public health.
+It is unlikely but possible that that some authors are writing about something similar to precision public health without using that term. and that they are not being cited by the authors we will find using our search strategy.
+This is unavoidable; the searching and analysis strategies we have devised are, in our view, the best way of scoping the relevant literature.

-accurate and timely diagnosis, prevention and treatment based on individual needs, facilitated by technologies to process, analyse and store large volumes of data, such as electronic health records.1-3 Similarly, precision public health often relies on the use of technologies to collect, analyse and store precise genetic, environmental, social, behavioural and economic information.
-Broadly speaking, what distinguishes precision medicine from precision public health is a focus on individualised or tailored treatment for individuals on one hand, and targeted approaches that address population level health on the other.
+as genetics, environment and lifestyle can contribute to an individual's health or ill health.
+12 The goals of precision medicine are accurate and timely diagnosis, prevention and treatment based on individual needs, facilitated by technologies to process, analyse and store large volumes of data, such as electronic health records.
+1-3 Similarly, precision public health often relies on the use of technologies to collect, analyse and store precise genetic, environmental, social, behavioural and economic information. ^{4 5} Broadly speaking, what distinguishes precision medicine from precision public health is a focus on individualised or tailored treatment for individuals on one hand, and targeted approaches that address population level health on the other.67